WingRiders/on-chain-dao-governance/sdk/README.md

 This creates a transaction spending the proposal UTxO with metadata specifying the “Conclude Proposal” operation and other fields based on the proposal results.
 The overall result can be either that the proposal passed or failed depending on if the proposal met the participation criteria.
 The metadata further includes a final tally of the validated votes.
 The governance tokens collateral is sent to the beneficiary.

-Example metadata of a proposal finalization transaction
+Example metadata of a transaction for concluding a proposal

 ```json
 {